After starting the application runtime, the "Panel"

 and press the OK

 button.
 Thus the window with the trends viewer opens.

 could be by the control button placed in the panel that is opened after starting the application.
 Now we will update the application.

 Open the window with the name "Panel"

 in the panel editor.
-Insert the Preconfigurations single state - only text
+Insert the Preconfiguration "single state - only text"

 item anywhere in it from the One-state button